Roy C. Firebrace: Military career

 Firebrace was commissioned into the Royal Artillery in 1908.
-He was promoted Lieutenant-Colonel in 1936, Colonel in 1937, and retired as a Brigadier in 1946.
+He was promoted lieutenant-colonel in 1936, colonel in 1937, and retired as a brigadier in 1946.
 He was the British military attaché in Riga before the beginning of the Second World War and later in Moscow until 1940 as Head of the British Military Mission in Moscow.
 He acted as an observer and interpreter for Winston Churchill at the Potsdam and Yalta conferences and when Molotov visited London in 1942 and ran the War Office Russian Liaison Group.

 Nikolai Tolstoy recounts some of Firebrace's military views and experiences in his 1977 book, Victims of Yalta.
 Firebrace is also mentioned in Nicholas Bethell's 1974 book, The Last Secret.

-During his service in military intelligence, Firebrace was involved (in 1944) in the affair surrounding the arrest and prosecution of Helen Duncan, a famous British spiritualist medium, under the Witchcraft Act of 1735 (repealed by the Attlee government in 1951).
+During his service in military intelligence, Firebrace was involved (in 1944) in the affair surrounding the arrest and prosecution of Helen Duncan, a famous British spiritualist medium, under the Witchcraft Act 1735 (9 Geo.
+2. c.
+5) (repealed by a private member's bill in 1951).